Creating a plugin proxy

 * If a request from the plugin is invoked with header keys that overlap the proxy ruleset, the request-specific header values will be used.

-## How to create a plugin proxy
+## Creating a plugin proxy

-Users with the `Edit plugin proxies` permission can create a plugin proxy.
+Users with the `Edit Plugin Proxies` permission can create a plugin proxy.

-3. Configure the proxy:
+3. Do the following:

-* If you are using a proxy with sensitive information, you can use Mustache-like templating to reference a global secret by tag, e.g., `{{secrets.my_auth_token}}`.
+* If you are using a proxy with sensitive information, you can use mustache templating to reference a global secret by tag, e.g. `{{secrets.my_auth_token}}`.

 4. Click **Create proxy**.